The Index of Economic Freedom

 Executive Summary

-The months since mid-2022 have been tempestuous for the global economy, and the 2024 Index of Economic Freedom reveals just how fragile that economy has become.
-The cumulative downward pressure on the world economy is the product of bad economic policy choices from the coronavirus pandemic period, higher inflation, Russia’s ongoing invasion of Ukraine, and a broader conflict in the Middle East, among other economic and geopolitical tensions.
+The 2025 Index of Economic Freedom reveals just how fragile the world’s economy has become.
+The cumulative downward pressure on the world economy is marked by the lingering impact of ill-advised economic policy choices from the coronavirus pandemic period, higher inflation, Russia’s ongoing invasion of Ukraine, and a broader conflict in the Middle East, among other economic and geopolitical tensions.

-The abrupt and shortsighted renunciation of the principles of economic freedom in many countries has further risked not only undercutting much-needed stronger economic recovery, but also sacrificing long-term economic resilience and prosperity.
-Many countries around the world, for example, are already mired in a greater debt burden that prolongs economic stagnation.
+The abrupt and shortsighted renunciation of the principles of economic freedom in many countries has further risked much-needed stronger economic recovery and long-term economic resilience and prosperity.
+For instance, many countries around the world are already burdened by higher debt that prolongs economic stagnation.

-More than ever, it should be remembered that a nation’s true capacity for lasting growth and prosperity hinges on the quality of its institutions and economic system.
-Many nations around the globe are now at a crossroads.
-The question is whether they will recognize the paramount need to correct the current policy course and reinvigorate their commitment to preserving and advancing economic freedom, which has proven to be crucial to human flourishing and the achievement of real progress.
+Many countries are now at a crossroads.
+A nation’s true capacity for lasting growth and prosperity hinges on the quality of its institutions and economic system.
+The question is: How soon and decisively will they recognize the paramount need to correct their current policies and reinvigorate their commitment to preserving and advancing the economic freedom that has proven to be the key to human flourishing and lasting prosperity?

-• The 2024 Index, which considers economic policies and conditions in 184 sovereign countries from July 1, 2022, through June 30, 2023, reveals a world economy that, taken as a whole, is “mostly unfree.”
-Regrettably, the global average score for economic freedom has fallen further from the previous year’s 59.3 and is now the lowest it has been since 2001: only 58.6.
+- The 2025 Index, which considers economic policies and conditions in 184 sovereign countries from July 1, 2023, through June 30, 2024, reveals a world economy that, taken as a whole, remains “mostly unfree.”
+The global average economic freedom score has increased by 1.1 points to 59.7 from the previous year’s 58.6.

-• Despite the notable downturn in global economic freedom, there continues to be a clear relationship between improved economic freedom and improved economic dynamism as well as greater overall well-being.
-No matter what their existing level of development may be, countries can measurably boost their economic growth by implementing policies that reduce taxes, rationalize the regulatory environment, open the economy to greater competition, and fight corruption, all of which will also help to advance their overall economic freedom.
+- There continues to be a clear relationship between improving economic freedom and achieving higher economic dynamism and greater overall well-being.
+No matter what their existing level of development may be, countries can measurably boost their economic growth and economic freedom by adopting policies that reduce taxes, rationalize the regulatory environment, open the economy to greater competition, and fight corruption.

-• As shown in the ranking table below, only four countries (down from seven in the 2022 Index) recorded economic freedom scores of 80 or more, putting them in the ranks of the economically “free;” 22 countries earned a designation of “mostly free” by recording scores of 70.0 to 79.9; and an additional 55 countries were considered at least “moderately free” with scores of 60.0 to 69.9.
-Thus, a total of 81 countries, or slightly less than half of the 176 countries graded in the 2024 Index, have institutional environments in which individuals and private enterprises benefit from at least a moderate degree of economic freedom in the pursuit of greater economic development and prosperity.
+- As shown in the ranking table for the 176 countries rated in the 2025 Index, only three countries (down from four in the previous year) have earned a designation of economically “free” by recording scores of 80 or more; 26 earned a designation of “mostly free” by recording scores of 70.0 to 79.9; and an additional 58 were considered at least “moderately free” with scores of 60.0 to 69.9.
+Thus, a total of 87 countries, or slightly less than half of the 176 countries graded, have institutional environments in which individuals and private enterprises benefit from at least a moderate degree of economic freedom in the pursuit of greater economic development and prosperity.

-• On the opposite side of the spectrum, more than 50 percent of the countries graded in the 2024 Index (95 economies) have registered economic freedom scores below 60.
-Of those, 62 are considered “mostly unfree” (scores of 50.0 to 59.9), and 33, including China and Iran, are in the economically “repressed” category.
+- On the opposite side of the spectrum, about 50 percent of the countries graded in the 2025 Index (89 economies) have registered economic freedom scores below 60.
+Of those, 60 economies are considered “mostly unfree” (scores of 50.0 to 59.9), and 29 countries, including China and Iran, are in the economically “repressed” category.

-• Within the top 10 rankings, a notable reshuffling has taken place.
-Singapore has maintained its status as the world’s freest economy, demonstrating a high level of economic resilience.
-Switzerland is the world’s second freest economy, followed by Ireland, and Taiwan has moved up to the fourth slot, the highest rank the country has ever achieved in the Index of Economic Freedom.
-Both New Zealand and Australia have lost their top-tier economic freedom status, with Australia no longer among the world’s 10 freest economies.
+- Within the top 10 rankings, a notable reshuffling has taken place.
+Singapore continues to be the world’s freest economy, demonstrating a consistently high level of economic resilience and prosperity.
+Switzerland is the world’s second freest economy, followed by Ireland.
+Taiwan has maintained its fourth highest ranking, the highest the country has ever achieved in the Index of Economic Freedom.

 12 Economic Freedoms: A Global Look